CosmWasm/cw-plus/contracts/tracer/README.md

 Note that the `forward` message can be stacked deeply to simulate complex flows.

-There are to last helper messages just for making it easier to clearly reuse contracts instead of uploading it all over:
+There are two last helper messages just for making it easier to clearly reuse contracts instead of uploading it all over:

 * `{ "clear": {} }` - pushes the new clear log state, but doesn't clear whole log history (clears